o3de/o3de.org/content/docs/user-guide/programming/components/reflection/behavior-context.md

 ### Event handlers

 An event handler reflects a class that you must implement to forward messages from the EBus to behavior context methods.
-You must create a class that can monitor the specified EBus and forward messages to the behavior context.
-This is a requirement because the behavior context cannot guarantee that there is a handler for each message.
-If a message expects a result, you must provide a default result in case the message is not handled by the behavior context user.
+To implement the event handler, you must create a class that can monitor the specified EBus and forward messages to the behavior context.

+This is required because the behavior context cannot guarantee that there is a handler for each message.
+If a message expects a result, you must provide a default result in case the behavior context user does not handle the message.
 Keep in mind that the system creates as many of these handlers as the behavior context requires.
 Handlers can also execute in different threads.
 As a result, you should avoid static storage for values that change.
-The best way to understand this is to examine the example that follows.

-Example:
+For example:

 1. Given the following EBus: